watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 orchestrate env activate <YOUR_NAME_OF_THE_ENVIRONMENT> --api-key <API_KEY>
 ```
 - Run script `import-all.sh`
 - Demonstrate the `service_now_agent` and show how it was defined, imported.
+You can use the starter prompts of this agent and/or the prompts from the scenario below.
 - Do a build from scratch using the pre-imported tools using the instructions below.
-- You can use script `import-openai-models.sh` to connect your Orchestrate instance to OpenAI for inference.
-It is optional to demonstrate capability of embedded AI Gateway providing freedom in terms of language models and inference endpoints used by Orchestrate.
+- Optionally you can use script `import-openai-models.sh` to connect your Orchestrate instance to OpenAI for inference to demonstrate capability of embedded AI Gateway providing freedom in terms of language models and inference endpoints used by Orchestrate.
+Once you have the LLM set up for the Orchestrate instance, you can select them in the Model options of the agent.
 - You can use script `delete-all.sh` to delete the artifacts from the Orchestrate instance.

 ## Build from scratch - Demo scenario